michael5891/eslint-plugin-log-linter/README.md

     npm install --save-dev eslint
     ```

-2. Install `eslint-plugin-log-linter` as a dev-dependency:
+2. Install `eslint-plugin-log-linter`:

+    If ESLint is installed globally,
+    then make sure eslint-plugin-log-linter is also installed globally.
+    A globally-installed ESLint cannot find a locally-installed plugin.

     ```shell
+     npm install eslint-plugin-log-linter -save-dev
+    ```

+    If ESLint is installed locally, then make sure eslint-plugin-log-linter is also installed locally.

+    ```shell
-    npm install --save-dev eslint-plugin-log-linter
+     npm install eslint-plugin-log-linter -save-dev
     ```

 3. Enable the plugin by adding it to your `.eslintrc`: